MicrochipTech/fpga-hls-examples/Canny_RISCV/readme.md

 # Canny with RISC-V

-## Introduction

-The goal of this example is to demonstrate how a design compiled using the SmartHLS IP Flow can be reused to be compiled using the SmartHLS SoC Flow.
-To do this, we will show how the Canny design in [Training 1](../Training1), which you previously compiled using the IP Flow, can be [modified slighty](canny.cpp) such that we can compile it using the SoC Flow, and run it on the [Icicle Kit](https://www.microchip.com/en-us/development-tool/mpfs-icicle-kit-es) board.
+The goal of this example is to demonstrate one way a design compiled using the SmartHLS IP Flow can be reused to be compiled using the SmartHLS SoC Flow.
+To do this, we will show how the Canny design in [Training 1](../Training1), which was originally compiled using the IP Flow, can be [modified slighty](canny.cpp) such that we can compile it using the SoC Flow, and run it on the [Icicle Kit](https://www.microchip.com/en-us/development-tool/mpfs-icicle-kit-es) board.

 ## Prerequisites
 - If you haven't already, follow the [Icicle Kit Setup Instructions](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=hls_iciclekit&redirect=true&version=latest) to set up the Icicle Kit.
-- We assume you have already completed [Training 1](../Training1), and understand how the Canny module works, as this example will focus on the SoC Flow rather than the Canny design.
+- We assume you have already completed [Training 1](../Training1), and understand how the Canny module works, as this example will focus on the SoC Flow rather than the Canny design itself.
 - Having completed [Training 4](../Training4) as a primer on how the SoC Flow works will be useful for this example.

-## Overview
+## Description
 In [Training 1](../Training1), the implementation of the Canny module is described using the SmartHLS IP flow.
 This is designed exclusively for generating a Verilog module.